 Literature

 Kraków is mentioned by Švejk in conversation with Mrs. Müllerová when he informs her that he has been called up for service.
-Here it is revealed that the Russians have almost reached the city, something that corresponds with the military situation around 1 Desember 1914.
+Here it is revealed that the Russians have almost reached the city, something that corresponds with the military situation at the end of November 1914.

-In [I.15] the city is mentioned again in a highly treasonous conversation between Švejk and another soldier: the tsar is already there and by Náchod the thunder from Russian cannons can be heard.
+In [I.15] the city is mentioned again in a highly treasonous conversation between Švejk and another soldier: the tsar is almost there and by Náchod the thunder of cannons can be heard.

 Background

-Kraków is a city in southern Poland and the second largest city in the country with more than 700,000 inhabitants.
-It has a beautiful and well preserved historic core and is on UNESCO's World Heritage list.
+Kraków is a city in southern Poland and the second largest in the country with more than 800,000 inhabitants (2023).
+It has a beautiful and well preserved historic centre that is on UNESCO's World Heritage list.

-Until 1918 Kraków was part of Cisleithanien and even enjoyed the status as a separate crown land within Galicia.
+Until 1918 Kraków was part of Cisleithania and even enjoyed the status as a separate crown land within Galicia.

-Kraków never experienced fighting during WWW1, but in late November 1914 the situation was critical as Russian forces reached positions only 13 kilometres east of the city before they were pushed back to the river Dunajec during the battle of Limanowa.
+Kraków never experienced fighting during World War I, but in late November 1914 the situation was critical as Russian forces reached positions only 13 kilometres east of the city.
+They were however pushed back to the river Dunajec during the battle of Limanowa in early December.

 Military

-In accordance with the recruitment districts infantrymen from Kraków were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Kraków were usually assigned to Infanterieregiment Nr.
 13 (Krakau) or k.k.
 Landwehrinfanterieregiment Nr.
 16 (Krakau).
-It was a major garrison city, and was protected by one of the strongest fortress complexes in the empire.
+Kraków was an important garrison city and was protected by one of the strongest fortress complexes in the Dual Empire.
 The city was the head-quarter of Korpsbezirk Nr.
-1. Most branches of the armed forces were represented here and amongst them were units that we know from The Good Soldier Švejk: k.u.k.
-Kavallerietruppendivision Nr.
+1. Most branches of the armed forces were represented and amongst them were units that we know from The Good Soldier Švejk: Kavalleriedivision Nr.
 7, Traineskadron Nr.
 3, and k.k.
 Landwehrinfanterieregiment Nr.
 16.

 Quote(s) from the novel